nerdsupremacist/Sync/README.md

 ## Usage

 If you have ever used Observable Object, then Sync will be extremely easy to use.
 For this example we will create an app with a Switch that everyone can flip on or off as they like.
 We will build this using SwiftUI, WebSockets and a Vapor Server.
+Final code available [here](https://github.com/nerdsupremacist/SyncExampleApp).

 <p align="center">
     <img src="demo.gif" width="600" max-width="90%" alt="Sync" />